blackluv/Microsoft-Rewards-Bot/README.md

 5. Open cmd/terminal/shell
 6. Enter into cmd/terminal/shell: `pip install -r requirements.txt`
 	- This installs dependencies (selenium and requests)
 7. Enter into cmd/terminal/shell: `python ms_rewards.py`
+	- If python environment variable is not set, enter `/path/to/python/executable ms_rewards.py`
 	- Script by default will run headlessly (can change this setting in the .py file)
 	- Script by default will execute mobile, pc, edge, searches, and complete quizzes for all accounts (can change this setting in the .py file)
 	- Run time for one account is under 5 minutes, for 100% daily completion